coreymunn3/communeo/memory-bank/progress.md

 ### Pagination

-- ⏳ Implement pagination for posts
+- ✅ Implement pagination for posts
-- ⏳ Implement pagination for comments
-- ⏳ Add "load more" functionality
+- ✅ Add "load more" functionality for posts

 ### Moderation